 Another con here is that these waterproof materials also tend to be less breathable.
 Yes, they keep the water at bay, but they also keep the air inside, not counting the small amount that finds its way up the shaft.
 The material itself doesn’t breathe, so should your feet start to sweat, they may create a dark, damp atmosphere inside your boots.
 These are the ideal conditions for fungus and bacteria to thrive in, which may lead to bad odors, or even worse, feet infections.

-You could find alternative ways to deal with this of course, such as socks that wick away your sweat drops or breathable lining.
-It depends on your needs and the amount of sweat you produce, so take all matters into consideration when picking your pair of winter boots.
+You could find alternative ways to deal with this, of course, such as socks that wick away your sweat drops or breathable lining.
+It depends on your needs and the amount of sweat you produce, so consider all matters when picking your pair of winter boots.

 Water-resistant means that the material is keeping the water at bay for a certain period of time.
 If submerged, just like in the waterproof example, the water-resistant pair of boots would repel the water for a short period before starting to soak.